 Key Usage Description entryPoint Mandatory The fully qualified name of the class that implements ej.kf.
 FeatureEntryPoint immutables Optional Semicolon separated list of paths to [BON] immutable files owned by the Feature.
 [BON] immutable file is defined by a / separated path relative to application classpath resources Optional Semicolon separated list of resource names owned by the Feature.
 Re- source name is defined by Class.getResourceAsStream(String) requiredTypes Optional Comma separated list of fully qualified names of required types.
-(Types that may be dynamically loaded using Class.forName()). types Optional Comma separated list of fully qualified names of types owned by the Fea- ture.
-A wildcard is allowed as terminal character to embed all types start- ing with the given qualified name (a.b.C,x.y.) version Mandatory String version, that can retrieved using ej.kf.Module.getVersion()
+(Types that may be dynamically loaded using Class.forName()). types Optional Comma separated list of fully qualified names of types owned by the Feaing with the given qualified name (a.b.C,x.y.\)